kartik-v/bootstrap-star-rating/README.md

 - Change stars and caption on mouse hover (new feature since v3.0.0).
 - Change stars and caption on slide and drag for mobile/touch devices (new feature since v3.1.0).
 - Support for translations and locales.

+** New features/changes since release v4.0.0

+- **BC Breaking Change**: The `symbol`, `glyphicon`, `ratingClass` properties have been be removed.
+The functionality is replaced with the `theme` property (and can also be complemented or implemented separately using the `containerClass` property).
+- New property `theme` will assign a CSS class with the `rating-<theme-name>` to the rating container.
+    - Themes included
+        - The default (blank) theme (for displaying bootstrap glyphicons)
+        - `krajee-svg` (for displaying svg icons)
+        - `krajee-uni` (for displaying unicode symbols as stars)
+        - `krajee-fa` (for displaying font awesome icons)
+    - Add ability to override and add one's own themes
+- Stars now have a better padding and spacing that can be configured via CSS and themes
+- New property `filledStar` - will allow one to set the markup for `filledStar` - will default to
+    - `<i class="glyphicon glyphicon-star"></i>`
+- New property `emptyStar` - will allow one to set the markup for `emptyStar` - will default to
+    - `<i class="glyphicon glyphicon-star-empty"></i>`
+- Exclusive support for SVG (and a prebuilt `krajee-svg` theme that contains two different ready to use SVG icons).
+- Ability to easily set the widget as a "display only" rating via `displayOnly` property.

 > NOTE: Refer [change log](https://github.com/kartik-v/bootstrap-star-rating/blob/master/CHANGE.md) for details on plugin enhancements, fixes, and changes.